Dissatisfaction with Status Quo x Compelling Vision x First Steps x Believability > Resistance to Change

 Logical (Action = Results) is the degree to which the actions or first steps make sense, given the gap between dissatisfaction and vision.
 Clear logic requires a “systems perspective” of the organization.
 A system perspective includes an understanding of the cause-and-effect relationships within the organization.
 For example, an organization might determine that an investment in customer service employee training will result in improved customer service, which, in turn, will result in repeat business and referrals and ultimately increased revenue.

-For example, if you were running a non-profit charitable organization and were dissatisfied with the decreasing amount of donor contributions – what would you do?
+For example, what would you do if you were running a non-profit charitable organization and were dissatisfied with the decreasing amount of donor contributions?
 To create a believable approach, you would first have to understand the donor’s needs, wants, and desires and the nature of their dissatisfaction.
 Second, you would need to understand the donor’s vision – what do they want to accomplish.
 Finally, you would need to determine how the organization should change to create significance for the donor.
 While a believable package of D x V x FS x B will increase the force for change, if any one of the variables is zero, the product of that side of the formula will be zero.
 Every time I have used this formula to diagnose a stalled change initiative, one or more of the variables on the left side of the formula was zero or near zero.

 Resistance to Change